Why Rallyvite Rocks Fun Things to Do Organize

 The Rescue Mission of Salt Lake is a Christian-based nonprofit organization dedicated to serving the homeless, impoverished, and addicted individuals in Salt Lake City and surrounding Wasatch Front areas.
 Established in 1972, it provides 24/7 emergency services including meals, shelter, clothing, hygiene facilities, and a day room, making it a vital refuge for the community's most vulnerable members.
 The organization shines with its comprehensive New Life Recovery Program, a transformative 13-month Bible-based inpatient program for men and women struggling with addictions such as drugs, alcohol, gambling, pornography, and more.
 By combining one-on-one counseling, group recovery sessions, Bible study, and work therapy, the Rescue Mission empowers individuals to overcome life-controlling challenges and regain stable employment, housing, and family relationships.
 Beyond recovery, their Transitions Program assists those experiencing temporary homelessness with short-term shelter, employment support, and housing pathways.
 Educational programs, including ESL and GED classes, life-skills training, and career readiness programs, complement the organization's holistic approach, helping guests rebuild their lives.
 The Rescue Mission also offers specialized services like anger management, sex addiction recovery, and jail/prison outreach, all rooted in spiritual care through chapel services.
 This multi-service center, prominently marked by its iconic “Jesus Saves” sign downtown, has become a welcoming hub where friends can meet and witness lives transformed through community, faith, and practical help.

-Here's what people think of Rescue Mission of Salt Lake
+What people think of Rescue Mission of Salt Lake, based on reviews

 As of recent, Rescue Mission of Salt Lake holds a 3.6-star rating based on 71 reviews.